8i/UnityPlugin_Documentation_RTD/docs/source/ARKit for iOS.rst

 .. image:: images/inspector-hvractor.png
 	:width: 500px

 - There are a few options to note but for now we will just focus on the Asset/Data/Reference field.
 This is the data source that 8i's hologram engine will read from.
+As you can see, right now it's empty.
 To specify a valid file reference, we can go to folder 8i/examples/assets/hvr, and find "president" folder:

 .. image:: images/where-is-president.png
 	:width: 500px